tulio-a-cardinal/slide-rule-scales/README.md

   -            t_anchor - svg standard for anchoring the text: start, middle or end.
   -        t_position_x - Offset of the text anchor position in relation to the line's tip in the horizontal direction.
   -        t_position_y - Offset of the text anchor position in relation to the line's tip in the vertical direction.
   -             t_angle - Angle of the text.
-0° represents left to right text labeling a bottom to top line.
+0° represents left to right text labelling a bottom to top line.
 All sizes are in mm, and angles in degrees.
 Text properties (starting with t_) should be left blank when no text is desired.

 ## Draw specs file structure